 Wave kitesurfers usually opt for systems with rope instead of a hook so that they slide around and turn abruptly.

 For maximum freedom of movement, there's always the boardshorts harness, a simple concept with a lower hook point.

 The typical kiteboarding harness features a flexible memory foam shell, a (sliding) spreader bar, a hook, a series of straps and power belts, a hook knife, and a leash connector.

-But, no matter what your preference is, it's vital that your harness checks all the following boxes:
+But, no matter what your preference is, your harness must check all the following boxes:

 1. Comfort: all harnesses should fit snugly without being too loose or too tight.
 Excessive pressure on the lower ribs will cause discomfort and may force you to interrupt your session earlier;

-4. The Right Size for Your Body: correct fitting correct fitting one can provide support and reduce muscle fatigue, allowing for a longer and safer kiting session;
+4. The right size for your body: a correct fitting model can provide support and reduce muscle fatigue, allowing for a longer and safer kiting session;